 Learning to use a CAD system is similar to learning a new language.
 It is necessary to begin with the basic alphabet and learn how to use it correctly and effectively through practice.
 This will require learning some new concepts and skills as well as learning a different vocabulary.
-All CAD systems create designs using basic geometric entities.
-Many of the constructions used in technical designs are based upon two-dimensional planar geometry.
-The method and number of operations that are required to accomplish the constructions are different from one system to another.
+Today, the majority of the Mechanical CAD systems are capable of creating three-dimensional solid models.
+Nonetheless, all CAD systems create designs using basic geometric entities and many of the constructions used in technical designs are based upon two-dimensional planar geometry.
+The method and number of operations that are required to accomplish the basic planar constructions are different from one system to another.

-In order to become effective in using a CAD system, we must learn to create geometric entities quickly and accurately.
+In order to become effective and efficient in using a CAD system, we must learn to create geometric entities quickly and accurately.
 In learning to use a CAD system, lines and circles are the first two, and perhaps the most important two, geometric entities that one should master the skills of creating and modifying.
 Straight lines and circles are used in almost all technical designs.
 In examining the different types of planar geometric entities, the importance of lines and circles becomes obvious.
 Triangles and polygons are planar figures bounded by straight lines.
 Ellipses and splines can be constructed by connecting arcs with different radii.
 As one gains some experience in creating lines and circles, similar procedures can be applied to create other geometric entities.
-In this chapter, the different ways of creating lines and circles in AutoCAD® 2009 are examined.
+In this chapter, the different ways of creating lines and circles in AutoCAD® 2010 are examined.

-Starting Up AutoCAD® 2009
+Starting Up AutoCAD® 2010

-1. Select the AutoCAD 2009 option on the Program menu or select the AutoCAD 2009 icon on the Desktop.
-Once the program is loaded into memory, the AutoCAD® 2009 drawing screen will appear on the screen.
+1. Select the AutoCAD 2010 option on the Program menu or select the AutoCAD 2010 icon on the Desktop.

+❖ Once the program is loaded into memory, the AutoCAD® 2010 drawing screen will appear on the screen.